Stellarium/stellarium/skycultures/chinese_xianglin/description.md

 ##### Administrative Center

-*Administrative Center* (Chinese: 文昌, Pinyin: Wén Chāng) consists of 6 stars in front of the *Northern Dipper*'s dipper, west of the *Purple Forbidden Enclosure*, shaped like a half-moon and a basket, known as "the dipper wearing a basket".
-It is a collective name for six government departments or officials, including the *Great General*, *Second General*, *Distinguished Primer*, *Deified Judge of Life*, *Deified Judge of Central Affairs*, and *Deified Judge of Rank*, in charge of cultural education, etiquette and music, rewarding and punishing officials, adding salaries, and promoting officials to higher positions.
+*Administrative Center* (Chinese: 文昌, Pinyin: Wén Chāng) consists of 6 stars in front of the bowl of the *Northern Dipper* (the Big Dipper), west of the *Purple Forbidden Enclosure*, shaped like a half-moon and a basket, known as "the dipper wearing a basket".
+It is a collective name for six government departments or officials, including the *Great General*, *Second General*, *Distinguished Premier*, *Deified Judge of Life*, *Deified Judge of Central Affairs*, and *Deified Judge of Rank*, in charge of cultural education, etiquette and music, rewarding and punishing officials, adding salaries, and promoting officials to higher positions.

+There are two theories regarding the number of stars in this constellation: six or seven.
+The original version consisted of seven stars: ο, τ, 23, υ, φ, θ, 15 UMa.
+In later Chinese traditions, the six-star version became mainstream.
+During the Tang Dynasty, due to inaccuracies in star charting, the entire constellation rotated counterclockwise, leading to changes in the corresponding stars, which were then altered to 23, υ, φ, θ, 15, HIP 44504/18 UMa, making a total of six stars.
+However, the older version continued to circulate.
+The *Administrative Center* constellation depicted in the *Xianglin* star chart is the early, unaltered version.

 ##### Celestial Prison

-*Celestial Prison* (Chinese: 天牢, Pinyin: Tiān Láo) consists of 6 stars under the *Northern Dipper*'s dipper, a prison for detaining law-breaking nobles.
+*Celestial Prison* (Chinese: 天牢, Pinyin: Tiān Láo) consists of 6 stars under the bowl of *Northern Dipper*, a prison for detaining law-breaking nobles.

 ##### Three Top Instructors

-*Three Top Instructors* (Chinese: 三师, Pinyin: Sān Shī) consists of 3 stars west of the first star (α UMa) of the *Northern Dipper*'s dipper.
+*Three Top Instructors* (Chinese: 三师, Pinyin: Sān Shī) consists of 3 stars west of the first star (α UMa) of the bowl of the *Northern Dipper*.
 The *Three Top Instructors* are the *Grand Protector*, *Grand Tutor*, and *Grand Preceptor*, the highest officials responsible for national military and political affairs.

 ##### Northern Dipper

-*Northern Dipper* (Chinese: 北斗, Pinyin: Běi Dǒu) consists of 7 stars south of the *Purple Forbidden Enclosure*.
-The first 4 stars (α, β, γ, δ UMa) are called the dipper, and the last 3 stars (ε, ζ, η UMa) are called the dipper handle.
+*Northern Dipper* (Chinese: 北斗, Pinyin: Běi Dǒu) consists of 7 stars south of the *Purple Forbidden Enclosure*, corresponds to the Big Dipper in the West.
+The first 4 stars (α, β, γ, δ UMa) are called *Dou Kui* (the Bowl or Ladle's Head), and the last 3 stars (ε, ζ, η UMa) are called *Dou Bing* or *Dou Shao* (the Handle).
 Shaped like a ladle and located in the northern sky, it symbolizes the Heavenly Emperor's chariot.

+The *Northern Dipper* lies within the circumpolar circle, is highly distinctive, and its stars are bright.
+Therefore, it became a crucial constellation for determining direction and indicating the seasons.
+By using the *Northern Dipper*, one can easily locate other bright stars and constellations in the sky.

 ##### Assistant (Vassal of Northern Dipper)